gelatinescreams/The-One-File/README.md

 A fully self contained topology builder that runs anywhere as a single standalone HTML file and the core of theonefile-networkening.html

 - **theonefile-networkening.html**
   Adds online features like live status/ping per node and icons from awesome libraries such as MDI, Simple Icons, Selfh.st.
-It functions as a bolt-on layer while keeping the core workflow unchanged.
+It functions as a bolt on layer while keeping the core workflow unchanged.
 Still one file!

 ![The One File](assets/corporate.png) ![The One File](assets/homelab.png) ![The One File](assets/mobilepreviews.jpg)